 - Offline mode: Sync offline orders once an internet connection is found

-Hike is a cloud-based program so you can set up your system on an iPad, your PC, or Mac and have immediate access to your sales and inventory data.
+Hike is a cloud-based program, so you can set up your system on an iPad, your PC, or Mac and have immediate access to your sales and inventory data.
 It also allows you to process transactions even if you temporarily lose internet connection.
-The system automatically syncs to your store cloud any changes to your inventory and sales data as soon as you are back online
+As soon as you are back online, the system automatically syncs any changes to your inventory and sales data to your store cloud.

 - Standard payment types: Cash, integrated card payments